miffili/freeCodeCamp/FED-weatherapp/README.md

 ### Weather App for [freeCodeCamp](https://www.freecodecamp.org/challenges/show-the-local-weather)

 #### Assignment
+Build a weather app that shows the local weather.
 Use whichever libraries or APIs you need.
 Give it your own personal style.
 Fulfill the below **user stories**:
 - as a user, I can see the weather in my current location
 - as a user, I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather